 By Peggy Crum, RD, Health4U Nutritionist

-Michigan Bean Stew will be served for lunch at The Gallery at Snyder/Phillips, Brody Square and Riverwalk Market at Owen Hall on Wednesday, March 21.
-Join us in the Brody Square demonstration kitchen at 12:10 p.m. on March 21.
+Turnip Slaw will be served for lunch at The Gallery at Snyder/Phillips, Brody Square and Riverwalk Market at Owen Hall on Wednesday, November 16.
+See a cooking demo of the dish by Chef Kurt Kwiatkowski at the Brody Square demonstration kitchen at 12:10 p.m.